-Victor was born in in the city of Harbin, Manchuria, to Russian/Romanian parents.
-He began studying violin at the age of six attending the Harbin Institute of Music.
-In 1956 his family migrated to Australia where he continued taking private violin lessons.
+In 1956, his family migrated to Australia, where he continued taking private violin lessons.
 To further his violin education, he joined the Sydney Conservatorium in 1963.
-As an added interest he decided to take up the saxophone and became an accomplished performer of both instruments in various clubs and restaurants throughout Sydney.
+As an added interest, while still studying violin, he took up the saxophone and became an accomplished performer of both instruments in various clubs and restaurants throughout Sydney.

-In 1967 Victor Serghie first discovered Russian folk music after being invited to conduct a string ensemble and choir for a Russian concert.
-Over the years he became more and more interested in this type of music and instruments and is self-taught in the art of playing domra.
-He soon formed a small folk ensemble and from these beginnings, enlarged and consolidated the group into the present day orchestra of 30 musicians (2017).
+Victor’s close connection with Russian folk music began in 1967 when he was invited to conduct a string ensemble and choir for a Russian concert.
+Following this introduction he became more and more interested in this genre of music and folk instruments.
+He then taught himself the art of playing domra.

-Over many years the number of musicians in this group has fluctuated, and there was a period when the nucleus of this 'orchestra' was four musicians led by Victor Serghie , all with a mutual passion to play Russian folk music.
-Encouraged over time by enthusiastic new players and audience response, particularly from Australians, the group was formally Incorporated in 1990 as a not for profit Association and has since been growing in membership and setting increasingly ambitious goals for itself.
-The expanding orchestra aimed to consistently improve performance standards, as well as its repertoire, and to keep reaching out to larger and more distance audiences.
-They are fortunate in having among their current 28 members many gifted and dedicated players and singers.
-The orchestra continues to be led by by their Musical Director, Victor Serghie who is also the principal arranger.
+Over many years the number of musicians in this group has fluctuated, and there was a period when the nucleus of the “orchestra” consisted of just six musicians led by Victor Serghie.
+Fortunately, all had a mutual passion to play Russian folk music.
+Encouraged over time by enthusiastic new players and audience responses – particularly from the Australian public – the group grew, and was formally incorporated in 1990 as a not-for-profit association.
+As it grew, it set increasingly ambitious goals for itself.
+The expanding orchestra aimed to consistently improve performance standards, as well as its repertoire, and to keep reaching out to larger and more distant audiences.
+The orchestra is fortunate to have many gifted and dedicated players and singers among its 28 current members.
+It continues to be led by the Musical Director, Victor Serghie, who is also the principal arranger for the orchestra.

-Victor is a gifted and inspirational musician, originally a violinist and saxophonist who constantly seeks to raise the standard of musicianship.
-His authentic arrangements of the Russian folk genre, scored for original instruments, are exciting and challenging to play.
+Victor is a gifted and inspirational musician who constantly seeks to raise standards of musicianship.
+His authentic arrangements of Russian folk music, scored for orchestral instruments, are exciting and challenging to play.

-The orchestra has also produced five CDs the most recent recorded at Sydney’s Studio301 which is huge favourite with our audiences.
+The orchestra has produced five CDs.
+The most recent, “Russian Tapestries”, was recorded at Sydney’s Studio301, and proved to be a huge favourite with our audiences.
 See separate section on “CDs”.